agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 ## Layouts

-The [order of interpretation][ooi] for to build a page in Jekyll is:
+The [order of interpretation][ooi] to build a page in Jekyll is:

 [ooi]: https://jekyllrb.com/tutorials/orderofinterpretation/

 1. Substitute site and page variables.
 2. Run Liquid functions.
 3. Compile Markdown to HTML.
-4. Push compiled HTML into its layout template, if there is one.
+4. Push the compiled HTML into its layout template, if there is one.
 5. Write to file.

 The problem is that Liquid runs before compiling, so we can't use Liquid code embedded on a page to modify the final HTML.
 But there is a workaround: the fully compiled HTML is pushed to a layout (if one is specified) and that layout restarts the page build order!
 This means we can modify a page's HTML using Liquid written in the page's layout template!

 To define our custom syntax then, we just need to write a simple layout and place it in `_layouts/substitute.html`: